contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/01_invocation.md

 -->

-## Parametering cache information validity
+## Configure an API cache

-Parametering server and client-side caching will allow you to improve response time for your APIs.
+Configuring server and client-side caching will allow you to improve response time for your APIs.
 As an API is invoked, APISpark adds information in the HTTP header.
 The validity duration of these data can be set from your API's **Settings** tab.
 You can thus increase the data conservation duration and avoid performing requests on data you already collected.

 This feature is disabled by default.
 If you want to specify how long GET responses should be cached by our HTTP client and the APISpark server-side cache, select the **Enabled** checkbox and specify the time in minutes, hours, days or months.